Travelling (My prejudices page)

 This section is not intended to be a travel or country guide, it contains a crude mixture of my impressions from various places and is probably very boring to everyone else...

-Country My Predjudices
+Country My Prejudices

 China To make a very long story very short: China definitely is my favourite place.